TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyclbr.rst

 .. function:: readmodule_ex(module, path=None)

-   Return a dictionary-based tree containing a function or class descriptors for each function and class defined in the module with a ``def`` or ``class`` statement.
-The returned dictionary maps module-level function and class names to their descriptors.
+   Return a dictionary-based tree containing a function or class descriptors for each function and kundi defined in the module with a ``def`` or ``class`` statement.
+The returned dictionary maps module-level function and kundi names to their descriptors.
 Nested objects are entered into the children dictionary of their parent.
 As with readmodule, *module* names the module to be read and *path* is prepended to sys.path.
 If the module being read is a package, the